Glenn Thompson MCIAT

-Whether you need a house design or plans for your project, or a qualified professional to guide you, as a Chartered Architectural Technologist, MCIAT, I can manage all stages from the earliest designs through to final certification, regardless of your projects size or value.
+If you need plans drawn for your project and a qualified professional to guide you as a Chartered Architectural Technologist I can manage all stages regardless of your projects size or value.

 I specialise in the technology of architecture focusing on the design of houses for use and performance.
-I will make the design work for you, ensuring that you achieve the maximum use of space.
+I will make the design work for you, ensuring that you achieve the maximum use of space and budget.

-To provide peace of mind GT Building Design carries full Professional Indemnity Insurance Cover through CIAT and McParland Finn Ltd. The details of which are available upon request.
+To provide peace of mind I have full Professional Indemnity Insurance Cover through CIAT.
+Details of which are available upon request.

-Before establishing GT Building Design I was employed as a Senior Architectural Technologist in three of Northern Irelands leading Architectural Practices.
-During this period I worked on a variety of large projects for clients such as:
+Before establishing GT Building Design I was employed as a Senior Architectural Technologist in three of Northern Ireland's leading Architectural Practices.
+During this period I worked on a variety of large commercial projects for clients such as: